Cruise tourism set to grow with new ship terminal

 SURAT THANI: The government has affirmed the plan to build a large cruise terminal to be completed by 2032 to enhance the island's tourism economy and support growing international cruise traffic.

-Government Spokesman Jirayu Houngsub said this on Sunday during a trip to Surat Thani to assess progress of the port development which received the cabinet's approval during a mobile cabinet session held in Songkhla last month.
+Government Spokesman Jirayu Houngsub said this yesterday during a trip to Surat Thani to assess progress of the port development which received the cabinet's approval during a mobile cabinet session held in Songkhla last month.

 During his visit, Mr Jirayu received updates on the cruise terminal project, as well as the island's drainage and sewage systems, from local officials, including Chatchai Manee, the acting mayor of Koh Samui, and Adul Raluekmoon, director of the Koh Samui Regional Marine Office.